Skip to content

 UNHEALTHY TEACHING (Avoid)

-• Demons behind every problem: Not everything = demon.
-Sometimes it's just sin, consequences, or life in fallen world
+• Demons behind every problem: Not everything is a demon.
+Sometimes it's just sin, consequences, or life in a fallen world

 • Obsession with demons: Don't focus MORE on Satan than Jesus.
-Enemy gets too much attention
+The enemy gets too much attention

 • Fear-based teaching: "Demons will get you if..."
-Teaching through fear = unhealthy, unbiblical
+Teaching through fear is unhealthy and unbiblical

 • Deliverance ministry for kids: Don't perform exorcisms on children.
 Seek wise pastoral counsel if concerned

-• Blaming Satan for own sin: "Devil made me do it" removes personal responsibility.
+• Blaming Satan for our own sin: "The devil made me do it" removes personal responsibility.
 We CHOOSE sin

 HEALTHY TEACHING (Biblical)

 • Discernment: Some battles are spiritual.
-Many are flesh/world.
-Teach kids to discern difference
+Many are flesh and world.
+Teach kids to discern the difference

-• Christ-centered: Focus on JESUS' victory, authority, protection—not Satan's power
+• Christ-centered: Focus on JESUS' victory, authority, and protection, not Satan's power

-• Prayer and Scripture: Spiritual battles fought through prayer, Bible, obedience—not rituals/formulas
+• Prayer and Scripture: Spiritual battles are fought through prayer, the Bible, and obedience, not rituals or formulas

 • Personal responsibility: We choose sin.
 Satan tempts, but WE decide.
-Own your choices, resist enemy
+Own your choices, resist the enemy

 🙏How to Pray Against Spiritual Attack